STOOL MICROSCOPY, CULTURE AND SENSITIVITIES TEST (MCS)

-Presence of ova in the stools point out that there are parasites in the GIT
+The presence of ova in the stools points out that there are parasites in the GIT

 Blood in the stool may as well be caused as a result of bleeding in the digestive tract as in colon cancer

-White blood cells in the stool may as well be due to irritation of the intestines such as ulcerative colitis
+White blood cells in the stool may also be due to irritation of the intestines such as ulcerative colitis

-Rotaviruses are a common reason for diarrhea in young children.
-If diarrhea is present, testing may also be performed to check for rotaviruses in the stool
+Rotaviruses are a common reason for diarrhoea in young children.
+If diarrhoea is present, testing may also be performed to check for rotaviruses in the stool